 Chef Joshua Ogrodowski is currently a Connecticut-certified Culinary Arts Teacher/Serv Safe Instructor and teaches grades 9-12 at Enfield High School.
 He earned an associate degree in culinary arts, a bachelor’s degree in culinary nutrition and a master of arts in teaching in foodservice education from Johnson & Wales University.
 During his time at Johnson & Wales, he worked as a teaching assistant and fellow for the college, working procurement and events.
 He also completed his student teaching at Diman Regional Vocational High School in Fall River, MA, where Emeril Lagasse graduated.
 Prior to his career in teaching, he worked for 12 years in various foodservice establishments from restaurants to country clubs, working up to a supervisory position.

 Our culinary program fills up quickly!
-Registration opens in mid-March.

-Sorry, this program is not eligible for scholarships or discounts.
+This program is not eligible for scholarships or discounts.